tjw-lint/jest-serializer-vue-tjw/README.md

 removeDataQa         | `false`           | Removes `data-qa="whatever"` from your snapshots if true. `data-qa` is usually used by non-dev QA members.
 If they change in your snapshot, that indicates it may break someone else's E2E tests.
 So most using `data-qa` prefer they be left in by default. removeDataVId        | `true`            | Removes `data-v-1234abcd=""` from your snapshots.
 Important if a 3rd-party component uses scoped styles, to prevent ID changes from breaking your `mount` based tests when updating a dependency. removeIdTest         | `false`           | Removes `id="test-whatever"` or `id="testWhatever"`from snapshots. **Warning:** You should never use ID's for test tokens, as they can also be used by JS and CSS, making them more brittle.
-Use `data-test-id` instead. removeServerRendered | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. stringifyObjects     | `false`           | **EXPERIMENTAL** Replaces `title="[object Object]"` with `title="{a:'asdf'}"` in your snapshots, allowing you to see the data in the snapshot.
+Use `data-test-id` instead. removeIdValues         | `false`           | Removes values from `id="whatever"` from snapshots i.e. will become `id`.
+This can be useful when components generate different IDs for each test run. removeServerRendered | `true`            | Removes `data-server-rendered="true"` from your snapshots if true. stringifyObjects     | `false`           | **EXPERIMENTAL** Replaces `title="[object Object]"` with `title="{a:'asdf'}"` in your snapshots, allowing you to see the data in the snapshot.
 Requires you to pass in `wrapper`, not `wrapper.html()`.
 This is still a work in progress.
 On deeply nested componets, it may exceed callstack.